-The first few weeks after you have lost your leg or foot can be a little scary.
-You’re not sure what to expect, and you’re worried about how your body will react to having something new in place.
+The first few weeks after you have lost your leg or foot can be scary.
+You’re still determining what to expect, and you’re worried about how your body will react to having something new in place.
 But once you get used to wearing prosthetics and realize that they are helping you do the things you need to do, things get easier!

-Learn how to care for your prosthetics on a daily basis
+Learn how to care for your prosthetics daily.

-You will want to learn how to clean and store your prosthetics on a daily basis.
-This is essential for keeping them working properly, as well as keeping you from getting infections or other health problems.
+You will want to learn how to clean and store your prosthetics daily.
+This is essential for keeping them working correctly and keeping you from getting infections or other health problems.

-To start with, wash off the prosthetic in warm water with soap before storing it.
-If possible, try not to use soap at all; if it must be prosthetics near me used, make sure that it doesn’t have any perfumes or chemicals added into it because these can damage the skin around where the prosthetic attaches (the socket).
-The same goes for bleach—if possible avoid using bleach altogether because it can cause burns on sensitive areas of our bodies like our hands and feet!
-Lastly, never leave laundry unattended while wearing any type of prosthetic device without changing its position first; this includes socks too!
+First, wash off the prosthetic in warm water with soap before storing it.
+If possible, try not to use soap at all; if it must be prosthetics near me used, make sure that it doesn’t have any perfumes or chemicals added to it because these can damage the skin around where the prosthetic attaches (the socket).
+The same goes for bleach—if possible, avoid using it altogether because it can cause burns on sensitive areas of our bodies like our hands and feet!
+Lastly, never leave laundry unattended while wearing any prosthetic device without changing its position first; this includes socks too!

-You should make sure you have an appointment with your prosthetic doctor as soon as possible.
+Ensure you have an appointment with your prosthetic doctor as soon as possible.
 If you don’t have one, find one that orthotics near me can help.
-It’s also important to ask for a referral if you aren’t able to make it in person.
-The sooner we can get an appointment scheduled and checked out, the better!
+It’s also essential to ask for a referral if you can’t make it in person.
+The sooner we can schedule an appointment and check out, the better!

-When you’re ready to purchase your prosthetics, make sure that your insurance covers them.
+When you’re ready to purchase your prosthetics, ensure your insurance covers them.
 You may have heard about limitations on the coverage.
-Like the number of times you can wear them or the frequency at which they need replacing.
+Like the number of times, you can wear them or the frequency at which they need replacing.
 If this is true in your case, check with your insurance company to see if there are any restrictions.
-That might affect how often or what type of prosthesis is covered by their policy.
+That might affect how often or what type of prosthesis their policy covers.